Making It Work

 Very few seminaries can offer the quality, variety and affordability of on-campus housing options that MTSO students enjoy.
 Options include efficiency and one-bedroom apartments for singles as well as one- and two-bedroom townhomes for families.
 We also have students who live elsewhere in Ohio – and surrounding states such as Michigan, Indiana and Pennsylvania – who enjoy the hospitality of MTSO’s residence hall one to three nights per week.
 Housing details are here.

-The Café at Dunn Dining Hall offers healthful lunch and dinner options for both on-campus residents and commuters.
+Dunn Dining Hall offers healthful, delicious lunch and dinner options – featuring food grown at our own Seminary Hill Farm – for both on-campus residents and commuters.

 What if I’m not United Methodist?